 a.
 Can the RCEP and the CPTPP be considered as Indo-Pacific economic infrastructure?

 c.
 Both agreements’ role in sustaining regional economic recovery and digital economy?

 3. How do you see the function and role of regional economic frameworks in addressing the growing global food crisis and rising inflation?
 Does it have any impact on the effectiveness of the agreement’s implementation?

 4.As the Indo Pacific Economic Framework (IPEF) is still very minimum in policy details, what are your expectations and how would this framework be different compared to RCEP and CPTPP?

-Prof. Mie Oba, Professor, Kanagawa University
+Prof. Mie Oba, Professor of Law Department, Kanagawa University

 Information will be updated once we fix the participants.